ramy-hassan/architecture-challenge/README.md

 This read me document describe headless CMS archticture including some digrams explains the target design.
 I will describe step by step how I went through the challenge and the output for each step.

+### Business Understanding
+Before starting any architecture dive, you should understand well the customer needs.
+I approache on of my firends which was working before in a service provider for travel agencies, and understand what they are doing who are the stackholder for this business.

+### CMS Understanding
+Then I went deeper to gain information about CMS as a concept and what should it provide.

+### Model Design
+I started to design below ERD to allow

 ![alt text](https://github.com/ramyhasaan/architecture-challenge/blob/main/artifacts/ERD.png)